Will Your Divorce Settlement Include Spousal Support Or Alimony?

 What Your Family Law Attorney Can Do When Spousal Support Is In Question

 An experienced family law attorney can help you build a strong case for or against spousal support on the basis of factors unique to your family.
-Lawyer Carmel W. Sanders‘ years of experience can be an asset on your side when spousal support or alimony is under discussion.
+Lawyer Sanders Law, P.C.‘ years of experience can be an asset on your side when spousal support or alimony is under discussion.

 Accurate financial calculations are as much an art as a science.
 If the higher-earning spouse is self-employed or owns a business, forensic accounting and business valuation may be necessary to determine appropriate dollar figures.
-Carmel W. Sanders Attorney at Law collaborates with expert witnesses as needed to determine what fair alimony payments will be.
+Sanders Law, P.C. collaborates with expert witnesses as needed to determine what fair alimony payments will be.